 Note the IRS Form 990 asks whether the nonprofit has such a policy as well as how the organization manages and determines board members who have a conflict of interest.
-This policy is all too important as conflicts of interest that are not successfully, ethically managed can result in “intermediate sanctions” against both the organization and the individual with the conflicts.
+This policy is all too important as conflicts of interest that are not successfully and ethically managed can result in “intermediate sanctions” against both the organization and the individual with the conflicts.

 A document retention policy doesn’t mean that EVERY piece of paper and digital report should be kept for a specific duration.
 But, consider if a document is unknowingly tossed by a nonprofit employee and is later needed in a legal matter.
 That can cause irrevocable damage.
-So, ensure all board members, staffers, and volunteers are trained have a copy of the document retention policy which should clarify what types of documents should be retained, how they should be filed, and for what duration.
+So, ensure all board members, staffers, and volunteers are trained and have a copy of the document retention policy, which should clarify what types of documents should be retained, how they should be filed, and for what duration.
 This policy should also outline proper deletion/destruction techniques.